credwood/SportsBot/README.md

 #labels_dict_neutral is the labels conversion dictionary for this dataset (see example below)
 #`conversations_list`` is a list of validation data returned from multiple runs of `predict`
 #"Q2" is used to identify which labels to use for the matrix.
-#You can customize this by changing specifying your own `classes` dictionary.
+#You can customize this by specifying your own `classes` dictionary.
+See the source code for how to structure it.

 for count, stats in enumerate(conversations_list):
     ground_truth = [labels_dict_neutral["all_values"][stats[str(index)][2]] for index in range(len(stats)-5)]